403 Student Attendance

 (2) Serious illness in the student’s immediate family.

-(3) A death in the student’s immediate family or of a close friend or relative.
+(3) A death or funeral in the student’s immediate family or of a close friend or relative.

 (5) Court appearances occasioned by family or personal action.